 Go Parasailing in Biscayne Bay

 Located in the metropolitan area of Miami is the shallow Biscayne Bay.
-You can go parasailing here, whilst soaking in the views of the clear blue waters.
+You can go parasailing here, while soaking in the views of the clear blue waters.

 Day trip to Biscayne National Park

-Just like the Everglades you can also add a trip to the Biscayne National Park.
+Like the Everglades, you can also add a trip to the Biscayne National Park.
 This park is located about an hour’s drive from Miami.

-It is known for rich biodiversity and is home to coastal mangrove hammocks, shallow lagoon waters, coral limestone keys and has the third-largest offshore reef in the world.
+It is known for its rich biodiversity and is home to coastal mangrove hammocks, shallow lagoon waters, and coral limestone keys and has the third-largest offshore reef in the world.

 Many travelers visiting Miami, also add a day (long weekend trip) to the Keys.
 Here is a guide to the Keys in Florida.